 Located on Mahe’s island’s west coast, Petite Anse is one of the most beautiful beaches in Seychelles.
-It has soft white sand, pristine waters and remains isolated.
-As it stands on the main island of Seychelles, it has a dense forest and two giant granite cliffs.
+It has soft white sand and pristine waters, and it remains isolated.
+As it stands on the main island of the Seychelles, it has a dense forest and two giant granite cliffs.

-The beach offers perfect weather conditions due to its great inclines.
-Here, swimming and snorkeling are ideal activities.
-You are also exposed to the hypnotizing views of the verdant peaks in Mahe.
+The beach offers perfect weather conditions due to its steep inclines.
+Here, swimming and snorkelling are ideal activities.
+You also experience the hypnotising views of the lush peaks in Mahe.

 2. Anse Source d’Argent, La Digue

-Anse Source d’Argent in La Digue island is one of the most photographed beaches.
-Featured in several films, advertisements, and campaigns, it is an embodiment of a dream vacation.
-The beach has huge granite boulders and is sheltered by reefs, making it appear calm and shallow.
+Anse Source d’Argent on La Digue Island is one of the most photographed beaches.
+Featured in several films, advertisements, and campaigns, it is the embodiment of a dream vacation.
+Huge granite boulders dot the beach, while reefs provide shelter, giving it an appearance of calmness and shallowness.

-The aquamarine water at this beach is extremely clear and requires no mask or snorkel to view fishes.
-The only way to access the beach is by paying an entrance fee to the privately-owned plantation, L’ Union Estate.
+The aquamarine water at this beach is extremely clear and requires no mask or snorkel to view fish.
+The only way to access the beach is by paying an entrance fee to the privately owned plantation, LUnion Estate.

 3. Anse Georgette, Praslin

 Anse Georgette is a magnificent beach and is situated on the grounds of the affluent Constance Lemuria, although it is open to the public.
-Surround by the beauty of Praslin Island, the beach is known to offer a quiet gateway in Seychelles.
+Surrounded by the beauty of Praslin Island, the beach is known to offer a quiet gateway to the Seychelles.

-It is recommended to visit the beach by residing at the Constance Lemuria Resort.
-This resort limits non-guests and their access to the beach.
+It is recommended to visit the beach while residing at the Constance Lemuria Resort.
+This resort limits non-guests access to the beach.
 Thus, getting to the beach by the resort’s golf cart transfers becomes easier.
 You can also access it yourself by taking a short 30-minute walk.